What should I do if an employee doesn’t show up for a shift?

 A powerful and simple habit to transform your management style and commitment of your employees is to regularly have brief conversations with employees that you trust.

 Ask them for help for your growth in your management style.
 Ask what is going well and what you can do to improve.
-Then, if you follow up on their advice every few weeks checking in to ask them if you are doing any better on the items they suggested, your management style will not only dramatically improve but your employees will be committed to helping you and the business succeed.
+Then, if you follow up on their advice every few weeks checking in to ask them if you are doing any better on the items they suggested, you’ll improve your management style dramatically.
+Plus, your employees will work even harder to help you and the business succeed.

 If you have an employee walking off on the job, take this take this team culture quiz to see if the problem is you or them.